adnan-khadija/simple-calculator/README.md

 # Simple Calculator

-This is a basic calculator application implemented in JavaScript,HTML and CSS.
-It allows users to perform simple arithmetic operations such as addition, subtraction, multiplication, and division.
+This is a basic calculator application implemented using JavaScript, HTML, and CSS.
+It enables users to perform elementary arithmetic operations, including addition, subtraction, multiplication, and division.

 ## Features
 - Addition